Are you a Homeowner, Landlord or Business looking for a local Electrician?

 PAT testing ensures employees and tenants are safe from electrical hazards that have the potential to occur when using electrical appliances.

-Although PAT testing isn’t required by law, it does provide a much-needed layer of safety and protection from legal consequences of electrical accidents to landlords and employers.
+Although PAT testing isn’t required by law, it does provide a much-needed layer of safety and protection from the legal consequences of electrical accidents to landlords and employers.

 PAT testing involves an electrician inspecting and testing all portable electrical appliances.